BrenKenna/TaskTide-Docs/docs/general/INSTALL.md

 ---

 Since TaskTide ships with ready to go database drivers, the un-used driver set can be removed.
-Which TaskTides startup time, and resource utilization of TaskTide.
-Please note ***this is optional as TaskTide still works without doing this***.
+Which also optimizes TaskTides startup time, and resource utilization.
+Please also note ***this is entirely an optional as TaskTide still works fine without doing this***.
 Future deployments may optimize this as it is largely from how Jakarta-NoSQL are loaded and is resolvable by clearing libs from classpath.

 ```bash